hayley-leblanc/linux/README.md

     3. `cargo install --locked --version $(scripts/min-tool-version.sh bindgen) bindgen` to install bindgen, which is used to set up C bindings in the Rust part of the kernel.
     4. `rustup component add rustfmt` to install a tool to automatically format Rust code.
 IDEs will use this to format data if they are configured to run a formatter on save.
     5. `rustup component add clippy` to install the `clippy` linter
-4. Run `yes "" | make config` to make a configuration file with the default options selected.
+4. Run `make defconfig` to make a configuration file with the default options selected.
 5. Ensure the `CONFIG_RUST` option (`General Setup -> Rust support`) is set to Y. If this option isn't available, make sure that `make LLVM=1 rustavailable` returns success and `CONFIG_MODVERSIONS` and `CONFIG_DEBUG_INFO_BTF` are disabled.
 6. Set the following config options to avoid issues down the line:
     1. Set `CONFIG_SYSTEM_TRUSTED_KEYS` to an empty string